mikkokotola/webcodingforbeginners/README.md

 We've got all the pieces now.
 Let's put them together by modifying the if-block within the fetchData() function.
 Add the four lines below at the end of the if-block.
 The whole if-block will then look like this:
 ```
     if (response.status == 200) {
         var fetchedData = await response.json();
         console.log(fetchedData);

         var data = getValues(fetchedData);
         var labels = getLabels(fetchedData);
         var countryName = getCountryName(fetchedData);
         renderChart(data, labels, countryName);
     }
 ```

-The three new lines will call the functions we defined above.
+The top three new lines will call the functions we defined above.
 The first line extracts the actual population data values from the fetchedData object.
 The second line extracts the labels.
-And the third line gives the data and the labels to the function renderChart asking it to draw the chart.
+And the third line extracts the countryName.
+The fourth new line gives the data, the labels and the countryName to the function renderChart asking it to draw the chart.

 Time to try it out in the browser!